Looking for long-lasting hair removal?

 People remove body hair because hair can be annoying.
 Having smooth hairless skin is one of the best feelings.
-Shaving is the fastest way to remove hair, however it can cause allergies, razor bumps, and ingrown hairs.
+Shaving is the fastest way to remove hair, however, it can cause allergies, razor bumps, and ingrown hairs.
 Plucking is quite painful, it takes a long time and is also a cause for ingrown hairs.
-Waxing is painful and can also produce ingrown hair, but your skin feels smooth to the touch, for two days, then hair creeps back shortly afterwards and you end up with a prickly surface.
+Waxing is painful and can also produce ingrown hair, but your skin feels smooth to the touch, for two days, then hair creeps back shortly afterward and you end up with a prickly surface.
 Thankfully, science and technology have provided us with a more permanent hair removal solution.

 Laser is the best hair removal system in the market.
 It drastically reduces hair in your body.
 It’s less painful than plucking and waxing.
 And most importantly, you’ll enjoy the smooth feeling on your skin for a longer time.
 So, how does it work?
 Throughout laser hair removal, a laser releases a light that is absorbed by the pigment in hair.
 The light energy is turned to heat, which damages the hair follicles.
 This damage deters future hair growth and encourages your hair to grow upwards, drastically reducing, if not completely eliminating, ingrown hairs.
 Mona-Laser MedSpa has the best laser hair removal treatment in Montgomery County, Texas.
 So before you schedule your appointment, these are the things to know before getting the treatment.